Since the Parish Council have provided youth service we have developed the following Youth Clubs:

 The Council’s Youth Service currently holds information about your child or children, usually a consent form and a signed ground rules form.
 If you wish for your child to attend the youth clubs and therefore for their and your information to be kept securely by Council staff, please act on the information below.
 Failure to do so will, we are afraid result in your child being denied access to the youth clubs and activities.

-If your child comes to a youth club session from 25th May 2018, the youth service staff will only be able to allow them to stay if this form is completed and returned.
+If your child comes to a youth club session from 25th May 2018, the youth service staff will only be able to allow them to stay if these forms are completed and returned.
 You can return this form to any youth club session or if easier to Coxhoe Village Hall marked for the attention of the Parish Clerk.

 Youth Club consent and ground rules forms